SameerJadav/sameer-jadav/posts/blog-website-with-nextjs-and-contentlayer.md

 }
 ```

-Rember all of our post are now data, that means now we can destructure them use them as we please.
-Now you can see all of your blog posts.

-We are importing all of our posts from `contentlayer/generated` and creating links for all the posts and sorting them through date.
+We import all of our blog posts from contentlayer/generated and display them as links, sorted by date.
+By destructuring each post object, we can easily access its url and title properties.

-> Note: I am using `next: 13.1.7-canary.5` which has improved support for metadata.
+Note that we use new Date(b.date) - new Date(a.date) instead of an if statement to sort posts in descending order.
+We also renamed the component to Blog for clarity.
+Additionally, we included metadata for SEO purposes using the new metadata format available in next: 13.1.7-canary.5.

-### Blog layout
+### Creating a Single Blog Post Layout

-Now we will render every single blog posts in it’s own page.
-We need to create a slug page.
-Create a file like this `[slug]/page.tsx` and place the following content in it.
+To render each blog post in its own page, we need to create a slug page.
+This page will use a specific URL format to identify the post.
+We can create a file called [slug]/page.tsx and place the following content in it:

 ```tsx
 import Balancer from 'react-wrap-balancer';